-- Any applicant whose first language is not English is required to take the TOEFL no matter what age the applicant is or his/her residency status. - Any applicant whose first language is not English is required to submit ACT scores so that the institution can assess previous educational preparation in addition to language proficiency, regardless of the applicant's age. - Any applicant whose first language is not English is required to complete an interview (either in person or over the telephone) with the ELL Coodinator or another faculty member (i.e., with inter-cultural experience and/or significant foreign language skills) to assess verbal comprehension as it relates to English language skills. - Residency (for a period of years in the United States or other English speaking country) of an applicant whose first language is not English will not be considered as an exemption from the first three.
+- Any applicant whose first language is not English is required to take the TOEFL no matter what age the applicant is or his/her residency status. - Any applicant whose first language is not English is required to complete an interview (either in person or over the telephone) with the ELL Coodinator or another faculty member (i.e., with inter-cultural experience and/or significant foreign language skills) to assess verbal comprehension as it relates to English language skills. - Residency (for a period of years in the United States or other English speaking country) of an applicant whose first language is not English will not be considered as an exemption from the first three.